 Students become discerning learners who look at how context and values inform and shape our understanding of characters, ideas and events.
 Close critical study of Shakespeare, Poetry, Drama, Novel and Film prepares students for their final Higher School Certificate (HSC) or International Baccalaureate (IB) Diploma program in English.

-English as a Second Language students can enrol in Language and Literacy classes to assist in their understanding.
-Students in this course receive guidance and instructional lessons in the foundations of English.
+English as an Additional Language/Dialect (EALD) (HSC NESA endorsed course) Students in this course receive guidance and instructional lessons in the foundations of English.

-Ravenswood offers English Advanced, English Standard, English Extension 1, English Extension 2 and English as a Second Language in the HSC.
+Ravenswood offers English Advanced, English Standard, English Extension 1, English Extension 2 and English as an Additional Language/Dialect in the HSC.

 This course is designed for students who enjoy the study of texts, in order to formulate an understanding of how different perspectives of human nature are conveyed.
 They are provided support in developing their critical and creative skills, in order to become confident in expressing ideas about literature.
-Students will study a Novel, Non-Fiction, Poetry, Drama and or Film.
+Students will study Prose Fiction, Poetry, Drama and /or Film or Non Fiction.